brazacz/hello-flask/README.md

 # Hello Flask

-This is a tutorial how to build a simple web app with Python.
+This is a tutorial how to build a simple web app with Python on your local machine.
 We’ll use a micro-framework called **[Flask](https://flask.palletsprojects.com)**.

 Flask is based on the **Werkzeug** WSGI toolkit and and **Jinja2** template engine.